Branching processes with pairwise interactions: Introduction and main results

 \item[(ii)] If $\mathcal{S}_{0,\rho}^{c,b} (\theta, 1)= \infty$ for some (and then for all) $\theta \in (0,1)$, then $\mathbb{P}_{z} \left(\lim_{t \rightarrow \infty} Z_{t} = \infty \right)= 1$. \end{itemize} \end{theorem}

-The result in Theorem \ref{lemma6} improves those in Theorem 2.2 of \cite{La2005} and Theorem 3 of \cite{Pa2017}, which only deals with the subcritical cooperative case.
-Indeed, both results make strong assumptions on the offspring distribution, the former assume the log-moment condition \eqref{logmoment} and the latter a first moment condition.
-In both cases, the imposed assumptions implies $\mathcal{S}_{0,\rho}^{c,b}(\theta, 1) < \infty$, for some $\theta \in (0,1)$.
-To see this, recall that $|\mathcal{Q}_{0,\rho}^{c,b}(\theta, 1)| < \infty$, for some $\theta \in (0,1)$, whenever $\varsigma <0$ and \eqref{logmoment} is satisfied.
+The result in Theorem \ref{lemma6} improves those in Theorem 2.2 of \cite{La2005} and Theorem 3 of \cite{Pa2017}, which only deal with the subcritical cooperative case.
+Indeed, both results make strong assumptions on the offspring distribution, the former assumes the log-moment condition \eqref{logmoment} and the latter a first-moment condition.
+In both cases, the imposed assumptions imply $\mathcal{S}_{0,\rho}^{c,b}(\theta, 1) < \infty$, for some $\theta \in (0,1)$.
+To see this, recall that $|\mathcal{Q}_{0,\rho}^{c,b}(\theta, 1)| < \infty$, for some $\theta \in (0,1)$, whenever $\varsigma <0$ which clearly implies that \eqref{logmoment} is satisfied.

 Moreover, one can see from the probability generating function of the stationary distribution in Theorem \ref{lemma6} that $d=0$ and the log-moment condition \eqref{logmoment} are necessary and sufficient conditions for the stationary distribution to admit a first moment in the subcritical cooperative regime.
 In the critical cooperative regime, the latter assertion does not always hold.
 For instance, consider the BPI-process with parameters $d=0$, $c=1$, $\pi_{1} = \rho\in (0,1)$, $b_{1} = b =1$ and $\pi_{i}=b_{i} = 0$ for all $i \geq 2$.
-In this case, the log-moment condition \eqref{logmoment} is fulfilled and the stationary distribution is such that
+By Example \ref{Example4} below, assumption \eqref{mainE1} is satisfied, i.e.\ the associated BPI-process is conservative.
+Moreover the stationary distribution is such that

-and whose probability generating function is given by $\mathbb{E}[u^{Z_{\infty}}]=1-(1-u)^{1-\rho}$, for $u \in [0,1]$; here $\Gamma(\cdot)$ denotes the so-called gamma function.
+and whose probability generating function is given by $\mathbb{E}[u^{Z_{\infty}}]=1-(1-u)^{1-\rho}$, for $u \in [0,1]$.
 In other words, $Z_\infty$ is distributed as a Sibuya distribution with parameter $1-\rho$.
-From the form of the distribution of $Z_\infty$, it is clear that it does not admit a first moment and in fact it has no moments of any order.
-This particular BPI-process appears in Gonz\'alez Casanova et al.\ \cite{PaMi2019} in connection with the Wright-Fisher diffusion with efficiency which is described as the unique strong solution, taking values on $[0,1]$, of the following SDE
+From the form of the distribution of $Z_\infty$, it is clear that it does not admit a first moment.
+This particular BPI-process appears in \cite{PaMi2019} in connection with the Wright-Fisher diffusion with efficiency which is described as the unique strong solution, taking values on $[0,1]$, of the following SDE

-where $B=(B_t, t\ge 0)$ is a standard Brownian motion and $x \in [0,1]$; see also Theorem \ref{Theo2} in Section \ref{sec3} below for a precise statement. \\
+where $B=(B_t, t\ge 0)$ is a standard Brownian motion and $x \in [0,1]$; see also Theorem \ref{Theo2} in Section \ref{sec3} below for a precise statement.